coreos/tectonic-docs/Documentation/install/aws/uninstall.md

 $ export AWS_SECRET_ACCESS_KEY=<SECRETACCESSKEY>
 ```

+If AWS credentials are stored in the user's `~/.aws/credentials` file, it is not necessary to set these two environment variables.

 #### Destroy the cluster

 Next, navigate to the cluster state directory written to the extracted `tectonic` directory during the install process.
 Cluster state directories are stored beneath the same parent directory as the `installer` and `terraform` binaries, in a child directory called `clusters`.
 Each state directory beneath `clusters` is named by a cluster's name suffixed with the date and time of the install.